A modern en suite bathroom featuring a grey tiled floor and white bath underneath a large window

 With this in mind, it’s always worth investing in your pre-existing ensuite bathroom or installing a new one.

-If you’re looking to install a brand new ensuite or make the very best of the one that you already have, read on for some of our favourite ensuite bathroom ideas, as well as some of the most common ensuite questions answered.
+If you’re looking to install a brand new ensuite or make the very best of the one that you already have, our guide explores the best ensuite bathroom ideas, layout tips for small ensuite designs, budget tips, and answers to some of the most common questions to make your ensuite dreams a reality!

 Ensuite bathroom ideas